Mariana-Tek/github-reusable-workflows/README.md

 # github-reusable-workflows

-This repository contains a collection of reusable workflows that can be consumed by other repositories
+This repository contains a collection of reusable workflows that can be consumed by other repositories.